 A repealed Act is no longer in force.
 When searching on this website, a principal Act that is spent or expired will also be found under repealed principal Acts.

 reprint or eprint.
-Reprint notes in unofficialised legislation refer to the legislation as an eprint.
-See also officialisation.
+Reprint notes in unofficial legislation refer to the legislation as an eprint.

-A revoked Regulation is no longer in force.
-When searching on this website, a principal Regulation that is spent, has been disallowed, or has expired will also be found under repealed principal Regulations.
-Note that revoked Deemed Regulations are not available through this website.
+A revoked Legislative Instrument is no longer in force.
+When searching on this website, a principal Legislative Instrument that is spent, has been disallowed, or has expired will also be found under repealed principal Legislative Instruments.

 A section is the basic unit of an Act.
 Each section deals with a separate subject or idea and has its own number.